Laynexx-ns/codely-theme-zed-blur/README.md

 # Codely (Blur) theme

-A beautiful theme now in blur mode! <br/>
+A beautiful theme, now with blur mode! <br/>
-Now it's only supports dark theme
+Currently, it only supports the dark theme.

 # Preview:
 <img src="img/example1.jpg"/>